Ultimate Python Developer Roadmap with Projects & Resources

 14. Social Media Dashboard

-Create a dashboard that utilizes information from different social media platforms (based on their api's) and provide a useful and meaningful.
+Create a dashboard that utilizes information from different social media platforms (based on their APIs) and provides useful and meaningful insights.

 15. Game Development